Linear grammar: Relationship with regular grammars

-However, the requirement that all rules be left-linear (or all rules be right-linear) leads to a strict decrease in the expressive power of linear grammars.
+It is the requirement that all rules be left-linear, or all rules be right-linear, that characterizes regular languages and thus leads to a strict decrease in the expressive power of linear grammars.

-Expressive power
+Expressive power, nondeterminism, and complexity

-All regular languages are linear; conversely, an example of a linear, non-regular language is { a^{n}b^{n} }. as explained above.
+All regular languages are linear; conversely, $\{ a^ib^i \mid i \geq 0 \}$ is an example of a non-regular linear language.

 All linear languages are context-free; conversely, an example of a context-free, non-linear language is the Dyck language of well-balanced bracket pairs.

 Hence, the regular languages are a proper subset of the linear languages, which in turn are a proper subset of the context-free languages.

+Just as the regularity problem for context-free languages is undecidable, it cannot be decided whether a given context-free language is a linear context-free language.